“Perseverance and spirit have done wonders in all ages.” ~ George Washington

 Believe it or not, the hairstyle that we see of George Washington’s is actually his real hair.
 At that time it was popular to wear a wig similar to that hairstyle as it was favored by military officers.
 But George Washington’s hair was real.
 Although, he did powder his hair to make them white.

 7. Army Rank

-Till date, George Washington holds the highest military rank ever.
-He died as a lieutenant general but over the time, the US government realized that his military achievements are far more than the rank and thus, he was posthumously awarded the rank of General of United States.
+To date, George Washington holds the highest military rank ever.
+He died as a lieutenant general but over time, the US government realized that his military achievements are far more than the rank and thus, he was posthumously awarded the rank of General of United States.